Ready to take a walk behind the scenes at US based cloth diaper manufacturer Tidy Tots Diapers?

 Tidy Tots: The first prototype was developed in Sandy’s home.

 Let’s back up though.
 Her original mission was to promote green products, and being that disposable diapers are one of, if not the top offender for the environment, she started a focus group to test cloth diapers already on the market.
 She was surprised to learn that cloth diapers had issues that frustrated families to the point of returning to disposable diapers, which clearly impacted Sandy.
 She set out to invent her own diaper to make it easier on families wanting to use cloth.
 While there have been and continue to be refinements to the design, her main focus was to address the issues identified by her focus groups.
-Namely, leaks, rash, and having to deal with the poop – the ICK!
+Namely, leaks, and having to deal with the poop – the ICK!

 Sandy has always held true to her commitment to give back to the community.
 So partnering with ARC fulfilled that mission.
 She left another ARC facility in 2017 for Pine Ridge Industries, a closer facility to bring manufacturing in house.
 She thoroughly enjoys being with and supporting the team who every day live out her dream.
 The team now all works collectively out of this facility.

 Jenn: What is a day like at the facility?

 Tidy Tots: Pine Ridge Industries, ARC provides a wonderful positive atmosphere for her team, a mix of individuals who work varying schedules based on their capabilities.
 It is truly inspiring to witness the happiness and joy it brings to both Sandy and each of the workers.

 Jenn: How many people work in the assembly process?
 Does Sandy’s family work with Tidy Tots as well?